-Associate Professors Dr. Khaled Shaalan Dr. Sherief Abdallah
+Academic Staff Associate Professors Dr. Khaled Shaalan Dr. Sherief Abdallah

-External Examiner Prof. Ken Turner, Stirling University
+External Examiner Prof Richard C. H. Connor, University of Strathclyde

-Dr. Khaled Shaalan
+Admissions Tutor Dr. Khaled Shaalan

 This programme draws its authority in the subject area from the established strengths of the associate institutions.
 The University of Edinburgh (UoE) is a world-leader in computer science research.